yash7488/Data_Keeper/README.md

 # Data_Keeper

-Quickshorts is a social media application where you can create image posts,like posts,comment on posts, and add or remove friends.
+Data_keeper is a MERN (MongoDB, Express.js, React, Node.js) application facilitating CRUD operations.
+Users can seamlessly create, edit, and read data, ensuring a robust and user-friendly experience.
+The application empowers efficient data management with its comprehensive functionality and the power of the MERN stack.

 ## Features